camomile-project/LREC2016/abstract.md

 on the CAMOMILE GitHub page.
-Though some were designed specifically for the proposed MediaEval Person Discovery task, we believe that a significant part of the approach is generic enough to be easily ported to a different task where manual and automatic annotation of audio-visual corpora is involved **_(for the extended version, maybe mention the reuse by Laurence Devillers' team?)_**.
+Though some were designed specifically for the proposed MediaEval Person Discovery task, we believe that a significant part of the approach is generic enough to be easily ported to a different task where manual and automatic annotation of audio-visual corpora is involved.

 ## Acknowledgements